juanzitelli/star-wars-api-challenge/README.md

 $ pnpm run test:cov
 ```

+# Functionality

-# Functionality (a checked item equals to a finished feature)
+> 📔 A checked item equals to a finished feature

 - [x] Standard CRUD operations for Planet, Character, and Starship.
   - [x] Characters